miguelestradam36/jupyter-notebooks/docs/sqlite3/README.md

-# Data Documentation
+# Data Documentation :file_folder:

-## About Sqlite usage on this project
+## About Sqlite usage on this project :books:

 Review some about how the connection with the snowflake database is established with this python connector.